Penal system in China: Administrative

 The public security and state security departments are the two departments under the administrative branch that can limit one's freedom.
-For violation of Administration Penalty Law, the police can impose penalties on their own, though those detained can file administrative review to its supervising department or file an administrative lawsuit to a court.
+For violation of the Public Security Administration Penalty Law, the police can impose penalties on their own, though those detained can file administrative review to its supervising department or file an administrative lawsuit to a court.

+In American and British English, this law's title would translate to the Police Penalties Act; it is an Act of the National People's Congress that prescribes penalties such as fines and detention to be administered by police.

+The act's 2025 revision sets out the statute's overall purpose and scope.
+Its general provisions state that the law is intended to maintain public order, protect public safety and legal rights, and set standards for how law enforcement agencies and the police exercise their powers.
+It distinguishes between conduct that constitutes a crime, which is handled under China's Criminal Law act, and conduct that does not meet criminal thresholds, which is handled through police penalties under this law.

 Administrative detention for misdemeanors outlined in Administrative Penalty Law for up to twenty days.
 Teenagers of sixteen years old or less and women who are pregnant or feeding an infant less than one years old are exempt.
 Teenagers aged sixteen to eighteen are exempt from their first misdemeanor.

 Compulsory rehabilitation may be imposed on drug addicts who refuse or failed community rehabilitation or who began to reuse after previous community rehabilitation for a duration of two years ordinarily.
 Public security department issue the order for compulsory rehabilitation.
 Rehabilitation centers are often run by the public security department and, in some places, the judicial administrative department.
 There are concerns that this may give the public security organ too much power with little or no oversight.
 The effectiveness of compulsory rehabilitation is also questioned, and it is more often seen as a deterrence rather than rehabilitation.